The 5 Best Local Adventures From A Guy Who Travelled SA For 3 Years

 Hike Huge Mountains – Mnweni Pass, Drakensberg

-The northern Drakensberg is the most spectacular part of South Africa’s biggest and longest mountain range.
+The northern Drakensberg is the most spectacular part of South Africa’s biggest and longest mountain range and definitely deserves it’s spot as one of the best local adventures.
 Over millions of years, powerful rivers have carved innumerable gorges and valleys.
 These rivers supply the country with 30% of its fresh water, making these mountains one of the most important protected areas.

 The isiZulu name for these ramparts is uKhahlamba, or Barrier of Spears.
 It’s a great description of some of the most rugged terrain in the country.